 Shock & Awe 2.0: Saluting Veterans With Grace

-Denver, CO – Purple Heart Veteran and Gulf War Hero Tony Drees co-hosts the new Shock & Awe 2.0 podcast with Tahverlee Anglen, Founder of Corporate Cause Agency.
+Denver, CO – Purple Heart Veteran and Gulf War Hero Tony Drees co-hosted 13 episodes of the Shock & Awe 2.0 podcast with Tahverlee Anglen back in 2019.

 May 22, 2019